sonosergi/SSHPenetrationKit/README.md

 This Python script is designed for SSH brute force attacks, allowing you to test the security of SSH servers by attempting to authenticate with a list of passwords.
 ### Prerequisites
 * Python 3.x installed on your system.
-*  The paramiko library installed.
+*  The Paramiko library installed.
 You can install it using:
 ```shell
 pip install paramiko
 ```
-* The colorama library installed.
+* The Colorama library installed.
 You can install it using:
 ```shell
 pip install colorama
 ```